What happens if I overstay my visa in Qatar?

 - Penalties: If you overstay your visa in Qatar, you will usually be fined per day.
 These fines may add up rapidly and go quite high.

-- Travel Ban: If you overstay your visa, you may be subject to a travel ban, which will keep you from leaving Qatar until the fines are paid and the overstay situation is fixed.
+- Travel ban: If you overstay your visa, you may be subject to a travel ban, which will keep you from leaving Qatar until the fines are paid and the overstay situation is fixed.

-- Legal Action: Excessive visa usage may result in legal action, deportation, and even blacklisting, which would prevent you from ever visiting Qatar or other nations.
+- Legal action: Excessive visa usage may result in legal action, deportation, and even blacklisting, which would prevent you from ever visiting Qatar or other nations.

-- Difficulty in Submitting Future Visa Applications: If you overstay your visa, it will reflect adversely on your compliance with immigration regulations and might complicate the process of submitting future visa applications for Qatar or other countries.
+- Difficulty in submitting future visa applications: If you overstay your visa, it will reflect adversely on your compliance with immigration regulations and might complicate the process of submitting future visa applications for Qatar or other countries.

 To keep yourself from incurring these fines, you must adhere to Qatar's departure and visa policies.
 For advice on how to make amends and lessen the repercussions if you discover you have overstayed your visa, get in touch with the appropriate immigration authorities or the closest embassy or consulate of your home country.